jasonswat/home_vbox_server/README.md

 sudo dpkg -i chefdk_0.14.25-1_amd64.deb
 ```

-Installs virtualbox server

 ## Packer

+Using packer to create a test machine to run with kitchen.
 There is a packer template if you want to create a virtualbox image to test with.
 You need to install packer if you don't already have it.
 This assumes your on a mac and have homebrew installed:

 ```
 brew install packer